-Our country has been the greatest country ever to be established for one reason, and only one reason.
-Our country has been blessed by God.
+The United States has been the greatest country ever to be established for one reason, and only one reason.
+This country has been blessed by God.

 One of the main reasons the first settlers endured the hardships of travel to arrive on our shores was that they were seeking religious freedom.
 The government of England had encroached on those freedoms to the point where these brave Christians were willing to tackle the harsh journey for the sake of having that freedom.
 That freedom was sacred to them.